abpframework/abp/docs/en/Community-Articles/2023-05-03-Authority-Delegation-In-ABP-Commerical/POST.md

 # Authority Delegation In ABP Commereical

-In this post I'll explain new feature from ABP Commercial 7.2.0: Authority Delegation.
+In this post I'll explain a new feature from ABP Commercial 7.2.0: **Authority Delegation**.

 ## Authority Delegation

 Authority Delegation is a way of delegating the responsibility of the current user to a different user(s) for a limited time.
 Thus, a user can be switched to the delegated users' account and perform actions on their behalf.

-> This feature is part of [Account Pro module](https://commercial.abp.io/modules/Volo.Account.Pro).
+> This feature is part of the [Account Pro module](https://commercial.abp.io/modules/Volo.Account.Pro), which is one of the application modules of [ABP Commercial](https://commercial.abp.io/).

-### Delegate new user
+### Delegating a new user

-After logging into the application, you can see the `Authority Delegation` menu item under the user menu, clicking the menu will open a modal, in the first tab we can see the delegated users.
+After logging into the application, you can see the `Authority Delegation` menu item under the user menu.
+When you clicked the menu, a modal will open and in the first tab of the modal, you will be seeing the list of delegated users.

 ![delegated-users](images/delegated-users.jpg)

-You can click `Delegate New User` button to delegate a new user:
+You can click the `Delegate New User` button to delegate a new user:

 ![delegate-new-user](images/delegate-new-user.jpg)

-* You can specify the delegate time range, the delegate is only available within the time range.
+* You can specify a time range to ensure the delegation is only available within the time range.
 * You can multiple delegates to the same user and set different delegate time ranges.

-* The delegate has three states: `Expired` `Active` and `Future`.
+> The delegation has three states: `Expired`, `Active`, and `Future`.
+These states are set automatically by checking the specified time interval.

 ### My delegated users

-You can see a list of users who allowed me to login as them.
+A list of users who delegated me to log in behalf of them can be seen in the figure:

 ![my-delegated-users](images/my-delegated-users.jpg)